-Our product candidates, including KPI-121 0.25%, and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale and distribution, are subject to comprehensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other countries.
+Our product candidates, including EYSUVIS, and the activities associated with their development and commercialization, including their design, testing, manufacture, safety, efficacy, recordkeeping, labeling, storage, approval, advertising, promotion, sale and distribution, are subject to comprehensive regulation by the FDA and other regulatory agencies in the United States and by comparable authorities in other countries.
 Failure to obtain marketing approval for a product candidate will prevent us from commercializing the product candidate.

 On August 22, 2018, we received approval from the FDA to market INVELTYS in the United States, which is our first and only product candidate to receive marketing approval.
-We have not received approval to market KPI-121 0.25% or any other product candidate from regulatory authorities in any jurisdiction.
-In December 2018, the FDA accepted for filing our NDA for KPI-121 0.25% and has granted a target action date under PDUFA of August 15, 2019.
-We may not receive approval to commercialize KPI-121 0.25%.
-Based upon the recommendation of the FDA, we also initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-We may determine to conduct additional Phase 3 trials for KPI-121 0.25% or to potentially expand the label of KPI-121 0.25% if we receive marketing approval for a narrower indication than we are targeting.
-In addition, we may never generate the necessary data or results required to obtain regulatory approval of KPI-121 0.25% or any other products with the market potential sufficient to enable us to achieve profitability.
+We have not received approval to market EYSUVIS or any other product candidate from regulatory authorities in any jurisdiction.
+In August 2019, we announced that we received a CRL from the FDA regarding our NDA for EYSUVIS for the temporary relief of the signs and symptoms of dry eye disease.
+The FDA indicated that efficacy data from an additional clinical trial will be needed to support a resubmission of the NDA.
+Based upon the previous recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating EYSUVIS, which we expect will serve as the basis of our response to the CRL.
+However, we may not generate the data necessary or otherwise obtain regulatory approval to commercialize EYSUVIS.
+Further, we may determine to conduct additional Phase 3 trials for EYSUVIS or to potentially expand the label of EYSUVIS if we receive marketing approval for a narrower indication than we are targeting.
+In addition, we may never generate the necessary data or results required to obtain regulatory approval of EYSUVIS or any other products with the market potential sufficient to enable us to achieve profitability.
 We have only limited experience in submitting and supporting the applications necessary to gain marketing approvals and have relied on, and expect to continue to rely on, third-party consultants and vendors to assist us in this process.
-Securing marketing approval requires the submission of extensive preclinical and clinical data and supporting information to regulatory authorities for each therapeutic indication to establish the product candidate's safety and efficacy.
-Securing marketing approval also requires the submission of information about the product manufacturing process to, and inspection of manufacturing facilities by, the regulatory authorities.
-The FDA or other regulatory authorities may determine that any product candidate that we develop is not effective, is only moderately effective or has undesirable or unintended side effects, toxicities or other characteristics that preclude our obtaining marketing approval or prevent or limit commercial use.
+Securing marketing approval requires the submission of extensive preclinical and clinical data and efficacy.
+Securing marketing approval also requires the submission of extensive preclinical madiate's safety and efficacy.
+Securing marketing approval also requires the submission of information about the product candidate's safety and efficacy.
+Securing marketing approval also requires the submission of information about the product manufacturing process to,